homelab-alpha/docs/content/docs/shell-script/script-information/install_latest_hugo.info.md

 ## Fetching the Latest Version

-The script starts by fetching the latest version of Hugo using the GitHub API.
-It uses `curl` to send a request to the GitHub API endpoint for Hugo releases and `grep` to extract the tag name of the latest release.
-The tag name, which includes the version number, is then cleaned up using `sed` to isolate just the version number.
+The script fetches the latest version of Hugo using the GitHub API.
+It sends a `curl` request to the GitHub API endpoint for Hugo releases and uses `grep` and `sed` to extract and clean the version number.

 ```bash
 LATEST_VERSION=$(curl -s https://api.github.com/repos/gohugoio/hugo/releases/latest | grep '"tag_name":' | sed -E 's/.*"v([^"]+)".*/\1/')